AdamVictory/grianghraf/TESTING.md

 * I had a weird bug when I was certificating the HTML code on the Validator W3C.
 My code was getting the following error present in the screenshot below.

 ![Stray Tag W3C error](media/bug.png)

+I found no other major bugs in development and post.